 Terminal Operations, Git, and CI/CD Integration

 As a CLI-native tool, Claude Code handles git commits, test runs, and builds seamlessly.
-It can be embedded in CI/CD pipelines — for example, calling it from GitHub Actions to auto-review pull requests.
+It can be embedded in CI/CD pipelines — for example, calling it from GitHub Actions to auto-review pull requests or generate changelogs.

-In one developer's informal test, building the same Next.js app consumed roughly 33,000 tokens with Claude Code (using Opus 4.1) versus 188,000 tokens with Cursor (using GPT-5) — a 5.5x difference.
-This isn't an official benchmark — it was a single personal experiment with different underlying models — but it suggests that Claude Code's agentic design tends to be more token-efficient.
+In one developer's informal test, building the same Next.js app consumed roughly 33,000 tokens with Claude Code (using Opus) versus 188,000 tokens with Cursor (using GPT-5) — a 5.5x difference.
+This isn't an official benchmark, but it aligns with Claude Code's design: fewer roundtrips, larger context, more autonomous execution.

 Where Cursor Wins